Harry Kendall Thaw: Legal maneuvers: Push for freedom

-Determined to escape confinement, in 1913 Thaw walked out of Matteawan and was driven over the Canadian border to Sherbrooke, Quebec.
-It is believed Thaw's mother, who had years' practice extricating her son from dire situations, orchestrated and financed her son's escape.
+Determined to escape confinement, on 19 August 1913, Thaw walked out of Matteawan Asylum for the Criminally Insane and was driven over the Canadian border near Coaticook, Quebec where he was promptly arrested and taken to jail in Sherbrooke.
+He was in Canada for around 3 weeks by having his lawyers file writs of habeas corpus, before being deported back the US in Vermont.
+His escape was aided by at least five men, including ex-New York Assemblyman Richard J. Butler.
+It is believed Thaw's mother, who had years of practice extricating her son from dire situations, orchestrated and financed her son's escape.
 His attorney, William Lewis Shurtleff, fought extradition to the U.S.; among Shurtleff's legal team was future Canadian Prime Minister Louis St. Laurent.
 Thaw was taken to Mt.
 Madison House in Gorham, New Hampshire, for the summer and kept under the watch of Sheriff Holman Drew, but in December 1914 he was extradited to New York and was able to secure a trial to establish whether he should still be considered insane.
 On July 16, 1915, the jury determined Thaw to be no longer insane and set him free.

 Throughout the two murder trials, as well as after Thaw's escape from Matteawan, a contingent of the public, seduced by the resulting exaggeration of the press, had become defenders of what they deemed Thaw's justifiable murder of White.
 Letters were written in support of Thaw, lauding him as a defender of "American womanhood".
 Sheet music was published for a musical piece titled: "For My Wife and Home".
 Soon after Thaw's release, The Sun, in July 1915, weighed in with its own estimation of the justice system in the Thaw matter: "In all this nauseous business, we don't know which makes the gorge rise more, the pervert buying his way out, or the perverted idiots that hail him with huzzas."